Victor Crist says ‘Taj Mahal’ not his fault — blames Marco Rubio

 Crist said the new building provided space for records storage, for which the state had previously paid $300,000 a year in rent, which he said covered the debt service on the bonds.

 At the time, Morgan reported that Crist told her he put the amendment on the bill at the request of then-Senate President Ken Pruitt.
-Pruitt denied that, but Morgan reported that Rubio and Pruitt had made their approval clear, and legislators could not go against the will of the two leaders.
+Pruitt denied that, but Morgan reported that Rubio and Pruitt had made their approval clear, and legislators could not go against the will of the Senate president and House speaker.

-But she also reported that judges who wanted the building listed Crist as one of several legislators who were “especially helpful” in getting money for it and that, until the scandal broke, the judges had planned to name Crist on a plaque in the building for his efforts.
+But she also reported that judges who wanted the building listed Crist as one of several legislators who were “especially helpful” in getting money for the building, and that until the scandal broke, the judges had planned to name Crist on a plaque in the building for his efforts.

 William March